-If I had one complaint about the book is that only the first section deals with the fear archetypes.
+If I had one complaint about the book it would be that only the first section deals with the fear archetypes.
 But let’s face it, I’m geeky and love those personality tests and what they mean.
-The next two sections are more general, talking about goal setting, embracing courage and how you can take action.
+The next two sections are more general, talking about goal setting, embracing courage, and how you can take action.
 I did learn several useful tips and will probably need to revisit those sections again (because perfectionism demands I get it “right” LOL).
-I have read and practiced a lot in setting goals, but Ruth encourages us to dream Big, Scary Goals – the type that are frightening but will ultimately lead us towards the life we want.
+I have read and practiced a lot in setting goals, but Ruth encourages us to dream Big, Scary Goals – the type that are frightening but will ultimately lead us toward the life we want.

 ASimpleHomestead.com will remain on this site.
-I plan to focus on homesteading, gardening, recipes and chickens as before but I’m also planning to add in more posts on DIY, Christian faith, general crafting (non-fiber) and perhaps some book reviews.
+I plan to focus on homesteading, gardening, recipes, and chickens as before but I’m also planning to add more posts on DIY, Christian faith, general crafting (non-fiber), and perhaps some book reviews.

 ASHFiberArts.com will be one of the new sites, focusing on the fiber arts: knitting, crocheting, and maybe even some dyeing!
 This will be where you can learn what I’m working on, whether it is other designer’s patterns or my designs.
 There will be new pattern release announcements.
 I’ll also share some of my favorite yarns and stash acquisitions, especially since the Driftless Shop Hop was just announced again for this summer!
 The online shop will be moving to this site and will continue to include stitch markers, progress keepers, and leather bag handles as well as a few new surprises!

 CalledToDesign.com will be the third website, focusing on helping aspiring business owners!
-I’ve come to realize that I have learned a lot of valuable information over the last several years and can’t wait to share with others to help them start their own businesses!
-My advice will be aimed towards creative businesses, such as knitting and crochet pattern designers.
+I’ve come to realize that I have learned a lot of valuable information over the last several years and can’t wait to share it with others to help them start their own businesses!
+My advice will be aimed towards creative businesses, course creators, and online coaches.
 However, many of the topics I plan to discuss could apply more broadly, although some posts may have a Christian bend to them.

 Note: the latter two websites are not set up yet so you won’t find much, if anything there.
 I will let you know when they are “live”.
 One thing to keep in mind however is that since the website will be separating, that means that the crafting and designing portions of the newsletter will go away from ASimpleHomestead.com.
 Unfortunately, due to GDPR and other privacy policies, I can’t just move your newsletter subscription over.
 You’ll have to do that if you want to stay subscribed!
 I will let you know later when those newsletters are set up so you can join.